-Employer of Record in Latin America
+Employer of Record Service in Latin America

 Tech Companies Prefer EOR with Alcor

-Alcor EOR is The Way If You’re
+Alcor’s EOR Solution in Latin America is The Way If You’re

 Expanding abroad